JeffDeCola/jeffCoin/README.md

        -nodepassword fpw
 ```

-This will created the first Node (the Founders node) in the Network.
+This will created the first Node (the Founders Node) in the Network.
 It will also create a wallet and password file and save the credentials
 in `/wallet` and `/password` respectively.
-Not to worry, I encrypt
+Not to worry, the password
+is password hashed with bcrypt and your Wallet Private Key is encrypted
-the secrets using AES-256.
+using AES-256.
 I also `.gitignore` them.

 Note that the node has an IP address and port for both HTTP and TCP.
 For this example I use the localhost or 127.0.0.1.
 But obviously,